ShariarImroze/ShariarImroze/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently a Master's student in Germany, looking for Data Analyst roles
+- 🔭 I’m a Master's student in, looking for Data Analyst roles
 - 👯 I’m looking to collaborate on interesting **Machine Learning and Data Science** projects
 - ⚡ I like Gaming and watching movies